7/27 Tour: Commercial performance

-In January 2017, Pollstar's top 200 North American tours charts were announced.
-Fifth Harmony ranked at #199 on the list with a domestic gross of $5.1 million from 33 shows.
+In January 2017, Pollstar's top 200 North American tours charts from 2016 were announced.
+Fifth Harmony ranked at #199 on the list with a domestic gross of $5.1 million from 158,051 tickets sold.

 Set list

 This set list is representative of the show on September 9, 2016 in Irvine, California.
 It is not representative of all concerts for the duration of the tour.